 ARPKD affects mainly the kidneys and liver.
 Secondary involvement of other organs such as the lungs and lower extremity deformity is also seen.

 Kidneys: Macroscopically, both kidneys are enlarged with the cyst formation of the collecting ducts visible as pinpoint dots on the capsular surface of the kidney.
 Microscopically, these cysts are around 2–3 mm in size.
-Marked collecting duct ectasia and interstitial edema leads to a decrease in the number of glomeruli and tubular structures.
-The pelvi-calyceal system and renal vessels are not affected.
+Marked collecting duct ectasia and interstitial edema lead to a decrease in the number of glomeruli and tubular structures.
+The pelvic calyceal system and renal vessels are not affected.

 The severity of the disease is directly proportional to the number of nephrons affected by the cyst.
 If the neonate survives and grows to the infantile stage, cysts grow larger (up to 1 cm in size) and interstitial inflammation and fibrosis occurs, which is similar to patients presenting with ADPKD.

 Liver: The classic lesion in the liver is portal fibrosis which surrounds an increased number of hyperplastic and ectatic biliary ducts.
 Hepatocellular histology remains normal.
 Intrahepatic biliary ectasia results in the dilatation of the extrahepatic bile duct with macrocyst formation leading to an enlarged gall bladder or choledochal cysts.
 There is a variable degree of liver involvement in ARPKD.
 Severe cases manifest over time with hepatomegaly and portal hypertension present in most cases.

 Symptoms of Pediatric Polycystic Kidney Disease

 Classic presentation in prenatal age is found through abdominal ultrasound.
 It shows bilaterally enlarged kidneys, oligohydramnios, and the absence of fluid in the fetal bladder.
 Additionally, an elevation of alpha-fetoprotein in the maternal serum and meconium in the amniotic fluid may be found.
 Respiratory distress occurs as a sequel.
 If intervention is started early and aggressively, urine output improves with improvement in respiratory status which, in turn, improves renal function.